Configuring Threat Defense Security Policies (2803)

 Task 3: Adding a Security Policy

 In the Infoblox Portal, create a new security policy named Techblue Sec Policy.
-Choose both DFP-1 and Techblue-Endpoints as network scopes.

-change the default general tab settings as follows:
+Change the default general tab settings as follows:

 Change the Precedence Value to 1.